DroidScript/Docs/files/README.md

 if the subtype you need isn't specified here you can add custom pair any time.
 Example:
 - `"num_tlx":"top left x coordinate"`

 Inside descriptions you can use these types as well.
-You can use one of the followinf formats:
+You can use one of the following formats:
 ```sh
 name:type
 name:"types"       # ".." uses jQuery or app popups